Texture mapping: Hardware implementations

-Inverse texture mapping is the method which has become standard in modern hardware.
+Of these methods, inverse texture mapping has become standard in modern hardware.

 Inverse texture mapping

 With this method, a pixel on the screen is mapped to a point on the texture.
 Each vertex of a rendering primitive is projected to a point on the screen, and each of these points is mapped to a u,v texel coordinate on the texture.
 A rasterizer will interpolate between these points to fill in each pixel covered by the primitive.

-The primary advantage is that each pixel covered by a primitive will be traversed exactly once.
+The primary advantage of this method is that each pixel covered by a primitive will be traversed exactly once.
 Once a primitive's vertices are transformed, the amount of remaining work scales directly with how many pixels it covers on the screen.

-The main disadvantage versus forward texture mapping is that the memory access pattern in the texture space will not be linear if the texture is at an angle to the screen.
+The main disadvantage is that the memory access pattern in the texture space will not be linear if the texture is at an angle to the screen.
 This disadvantage is often addressed by texture caching techniques, such as the swizzled texture memory arrangement.

 The linear interpolation can be used directly for simple and efficient affine texture mapping, but can also be adapted for perspective correctness.

 Forward texture mapping

 Forward texture mapping maps each texel of the texture to a pixel on the screen.
 After transforming a rectangular primitive to a place on the screen, a forward texture mapping renderer iterates through each texel on the texture, splatting each one onto a pixel of the frame buffer.

-This was used by some hardware, such as the Sega Saturn and the NV1.
+This was used by some hardware, such as the 3DO, the Sega Saturn and the NV1.

 The primary advantage is that the texture will be accessed in a simple linear order, allowing very efficient caching of the texture data.
 However, this benefit is also its disadvantage: as a primitive gets smaller on screen, it still has to iterate over every texel in the texture, causing many pixels to be overdrawn redundantly.